 This project revolves around the most iconic artifact of the coronavirus pandemic: the face mask.
-Masking has become a contemporary phenomenon all over the world, even in Europe where people other than medical professionals had seldom used protective masks before the arrival of SARS-CoV-2.
+Masking has become a contemporary phenomenon all over the world, even in Europe where people other than medical professionals had seldom used protective masks before the outbreak of COVID-19.
 “A Constant Stream of Masks” is a research-based video work that is concerned with the visual presence of the face mask.
-Being a visual artist and media theorist, I am curious how we use images – especially how we use photographic images – to make sense of the world around us.
+Being a visual artist and media theorist, I am curious how we use images to make sense of the world around us.
 The videos re-arrange journalistic photographs to explore how the face mask entered the German media landscape visually and how the photographs give meaning to the act of wearing a mask.

 The second step should lead me to a better overview of the collected material.
 This step required me to group the images and to create a new order that is based on similarities between images – similarities in style, content or context.
 I realized that context – the place where the image has been taken or the occasion of the pictured situation – creates the most distinct variance between the images.
 Therefore, I focused on context to define several categories and grouped the images according to these categories in a grid structure.